ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ### **What if I want to set some edge as action result and not structure with this edge?**

 You're not allowed to do this.
-Action result must be a sc-structure.
-Action result is a situation that describes how action was performed.
-Situation is a sc-structure.
+Action result should be a atomic formula (statement, situation or structure).
+Action result describes how action was performed.
+In the future, action can be non-atomic logical formula.